vbr-calc/vbr/README.md

 # Getting Help

-See the full documentation page on [Contributing and Getting Help](https://vbr-calc.github.io/vbr/contrib/contributing/) for ways to reach out or [post a github issue](https://github.com/vbr-calc/vbr/issues/new)!
+For bug reports, please open a [github issue](https://github.com/vbr-calc/vbr/issues/new).
+For general questions, join the VBRc slack channel and ask in the #vbr-help channel (join the slack from the invite link on the [Contributing and Getting Help](https://vbr-calc.github.io/vbr/contrib/contributing/) page).

 # Contributing to the VBRc